 Seriously, we get that.

-One final point is worth mentioning here, though we will be exploring it in more depth elsewhere in the coming weeks: how do cooperative businesses fit in with the ecological challenges we face?
+We aren’t just looking for any business ideas, though.
+We are guided by the question: how do cooperative businesses fit in with the ecological challenges we face?
 One inspiration for a unique approach to answering this question comes from, of all places, a local brewery.
 The folks who started Scratch Beers set out asking themselves the question, ‘can we brew a completely local beer?’
 Their answer at the time: nope.
 But the process of trying to do it helped to build the relationships that have brought them closer to their goal.
 This orientation can be applied to other businesses — like a burger joint, for instance.

 Our aim, then, is to not only to build worker-owned cooperatives, but to build into those cooperatives what we have come to call “detachable supply chains,” or supply chains that operate within the money economy, but could also, if need be, operate outside of it based on local and regional relationships.
 A financial crash?
 The collapse of an unsustainable agricultural system?
 Political unrest?
 These are just some of the very plausible scenarios that reveal the fragility of the global economy on which our current mode of life rests.
 Strengthening these detachable supply chains to adapt to these kinds of threats is what we call building a Resilient Regional Economy.